-[†]Data are from selected statewide and metropolitan area cancer registries, covering approximately 99% of the U.S. population, that meet the data quality criteria for all invasive cancer sites combined.
+[†]Data are from selected central cancer registries, covering 100% of the U.S. population, that meet the data quality criteria for all invasive cancer sites combined.
 See registry-specific data quality information.

-The estimates of direct costs are obtained from the AHRQ's Medical Expenditure Panel Survey.
+[‡]The estimates of direct costs are obtained from the AHRQ's Medical Expenditure Panel Survey.